 We operate a class system where class 1 is rated under the IRC scheme for mono hull boats holding an IRC certificate and class 2 for those boats holding a PPSA Port Handicap Number (PHN).

 To obtain a PPSA Port Handicap, please see the PPSA website which includes the Port Handicap List for 2019.

-Documentation for each race is contained in the Notice of Race & Sailing Instructions for 2019.
+Documentation for each race is contained in the Notice of Race and Sailing Instructions 2019 Season

 In this document, you will find: